Meditation and Surfing

 The Pass, Byron Bay (NSW)

 If you are an avid surfer, vacationing in Australia without conquering the waters of the pass is really a crime.
 This stretch of water near Clarkes Beach in New South Wales is considered one of the most exciting surfing areas in all of Australia – and that says something!
-The waves not only allow you to reach new heights (literally and figuratively), but you also have a breathtaking – but hopefully not too distracting – view of the entire bay.
+The waves not only allow you to reach new heights (Surfing Safari Brooch Set), but you also have a breathtaking – but hopefully not too distracting – view of the entire bay.